Chao-Xi/jxtechbook/docs/2025/3kubernetes_sre.md

 #### 11. What is a Kubernetes Job and how does it differ from a Deployment?

-A Job in Kubernetes is used to run one-time or batch tasks that terminate once completed successfully.
+A Job in Kubernetes **is used to run one-time or batch tasks that terminate once completed successfully**.
 It ensures that a pod runs to completion (success or failure) and can be retried if it fails.

 A Deployment, by contrast, is used for long-running, stateless applications that must be kept running continuously.